-Media session: A subset or part of a FLUS session including the duration to establish the media session, the time period during which media content can be sent from FLUS source to FLUS sink and the duration to terminate the media session.
-One or more media sessions are delivered during a FLUS session.
-A media session may be established and controlled by a well-defined control protocol.
+Media session: A subset or part of a FLUS session between a FLUS source and a FLUS sink including the duration to establish the Media Media session, the time period during which media content can be sent from the FLUS source to the FLUS sink and the duration to terminate the MMedia session.
+One or more MMedia sessions are delivered during a FLUS session.
+A MMedia session may be established and controlled by a well-defined control protocol.

-Media stream: The content sent from a FLUS source to a FLUS sink within a media session.
+Media stream: The content sent from a FLUS source to a FLUS sink within a MMedia session.

 3.2 Symbols